Y-Not Coffeehouse

 Coffee and tea were available at the window of a small kitchen in the back.
 The large cellar served as the green room and as many as a dozen performers at a time could be heard tuning and practicing down there.
 Sunday was the popular Open Hoot Night, there were free movies every Wednesday and featured performances happened on Fridays and Saturdays.

-Before the Y-Not, there had been no place for folk singers to play in the area except for the Silver Vanity, which predated the Y-Not and closed after just a few months.
-(I was there three times and saw Utah Phillips, Mary Travers and Jim Kweskin.)
-“The Y-Not put Worcester on the map,” said Norman.
+Before the Y-Not, there had been no place for folk singers to play in the area except for the Silver Vanity – where saw Utah Phillips, Mary Travers and Jim Kweskin – which predated the Y-Not and closed after just a few months.
+“The Y-Not put Worcester on the map,” Norman says.
 He lived upstairs from the club and was able to offer his spare bedroom to performers passing through the heart of the Commonwealth.

-Lots of legends played the Y-Not from 1966 to 1971, including Jesse “The Lone Cat” Fuller who played his classic “San Francisco Bay Blues,” accompanying himself on guitar, harmonica, kazoo, high-hat and fotdella, his own invention which consisted of six bass piano strings strung vertically in an upright plywood box, each string fitted with a pedal-operated, felt-tipped piano hammer.
+Lots of legends played the Y-Not from 1966 to 1971, including Jesse “The Lone Cat” Fuller who played his classic “San Francisco Bay Blues,” accompanying himself on guitar, harmonica, kazoo, high-hat and fotdella (his own invention, consisting of six bass piano strings strung vertically in an upright plywood box, each fitted with a pedal-operated, felt-tipped piano hammer).
 With his shoeless heel in a pivoting concave cradle, he could play in three keys.
 It’s been called a “foot-piano,” but he played it like a bass.
 On stage was a paper bag from which he sipped cheap wine.
 His favorite was MD 20/20.
 Poor all his life, he spent most of his professional career driving across America in his old station wagon, in which he usually slept.

-Gene Petit became a well-known WICN radio personality.
-Norman moved to Congress Alley in 1968, then on to the Pioneer Valley to form Clean Living.
+After running the Y-Not a couple years, Eugene Petit left to become a well-known WICN radio personality.
+Norman Schell moved to Congress Alley in 1968, then on to the Pioneer Valley to form Clean Living.
 Kendall Cowes and John Henry each took a turn at the Y-Not tiller until 1971, when the famed folk center finally followed the Silver Vanity beneath the waves that washed away the “Great Folk Revival.”

 A talented folk singer himself, John Henry went on to erect a stage in his double parlor and present a sterling series of house concerts, commonly known as John Henry’s House.
 More recently, talented Worcester singer-songwriter Lydia Fortune and WICN’s Don DeMarch presented a popular open-mic night in the cellar of First Unitarian Church near Worcester’s Lincoln Square.
 They named it, in his honor, John Henry’s Hammer.